VictorCAZAUX/skillcraft-python-project/README.md

 ## Running the API

 The API works for python 2.6 to 3.0 included.
-To run the API once you've downloaded the project, type in cmd
+To run the API once you've downloaded the project, type the following commands in cmd : (you can setup a virtual env before if you want) :

 ```
 $ pip install -r requirements.txt